et-com/etcom/lessons/github/jekyll.md

  2. [Jekyll](http://jekyllrb.com/docs/installation/)
  3. [Jekyll for Windows](http://jekyll-windows.juthilo.com/)

-All of the instrcutions below are derrived from one of the sources above.
+All of the instructions below are derived from one of the sources above.

 #### Mac